Skip navigation

 Why is this medication prescribed?

-Oxybutynin transdermal patches are used to treat an overactive bladder (a condition in which the bladder muscles contract uncontrollably and cause frequent urination, urgent need to urinate, and inability to control urination).
+Oxybutynin transdermal patches are used to treat an overactive bladder (a bladder condition that causes sudden urges to urinate that may be hard to control).
 Oxybutynin is in a class of medications called antimuscarinics.
 It works by relaxing the bladder muscles.

 How should this medicine be used?

-After you apply an oxybutynin patch, you should wear it all the time until you are ready to remove it and put on a fresh patch.
-If the patch loosens or falls off before it is time to replace it, try to press it back in place with your fingers.
+Keep the oxybutynin patch on until it is time to change it.
+If the patch loosens or falls off, try to press it back in place with your fingers.
 If the patch cannot be pressed back on, discard it and apply a fresh patch to a different area.
-Replace the fresh patch on your next scheduled patch change day.
+Still change the patch on your regular schedule.

-You may bathe, swim, shower, or exercise while you are wearing an oxybutynin patch.
-However, try not to rub on the patch during these activities, and do not soak in a hot tub for a long period of time while wearing a patch.
+You may bathe, swim, shower, or exercise with an oxybutynin patch on.
+Avoid rubbing the patch and do not soak in a hot tub for a long period of time while wearing a patch.

 Transdermal oxybutynin controls the symptoms of overactive bladder but does not cure the condition.
 Continue to take transdermal oxybutynin even if you feel well.
 Do not stop taking transdermal oxybutynin without talking to your doctor.